Utah’s National Parks

 On our way south on highway 12 we will leave the highway (after about an hour) to drive part of the famed Burr Trail through a narrow canyon of contouring of sandstone.
 We stop for a short walk into one of the narrow, steep-walled slot canyons that characterize the Escalante country.
 We continue to the town of Boulder for lunch, before visiting Anasazi State Park, the anthropology museum, and the excavated site of a 1,000-year-old village.
 The Fremont prehistoric people occupied most of Utah during the same period as the Ancestral Puebloans.
 Artifacts recovered from this site, as well as its architecture, reflect a prehistoric “melting pot.”
 Afterwards we continue south to stopping for a hike to beautiful Calf Creek Falls (2 or 6 mile options).
 We then continue along the scenic highway (for about 1.5 hours) to Bryce Canyon National Park.

 Bryce Canyon became a national monument administered by the U.S. Forest Service in 1928 to protect the natural wonders in this canyon including the unique geological formations known as hoodoos.
-Hotels in the park, like the one we stay in, originally were developed by The Union Pacific Railroad.

 Our exploration starts with a walk along the Rim Trail showcasing the diversity of geological formations the park protects.
 We then head below the rim down to the Navajo and Queens Garden Trails for a closer look at the unique hoodoo formations.
 After walking the 3-mile loop, we finish by climbing the famed Wall Street section of the trail which takes you up a set of switch backs up to the rim.
 After lunch take some time to explore the Visitor’s Center and savor the ambiance of the Lodge, designed in 1924 by master architect Gilbert Stanley Underwood.
 The lodge and its cabins were recognized in 1987 as a National Historic Landmark.
-Before dinner we will drive to two scenic overlooks at Bryce Point and Paria View providing two more fantastic vantage points of this picturesque canyon.
+Before dinner, we will drive to two scenic overlooks at Bryce Point and Paria View providing two more fantastic vantage points of this picturesque canyon.

 Zion National Park originated as a national monument created from the public domain by a presidential proclamation, and then in 1919 Congress legislated to make it the first national park in Utah.
 It’s unique steep red cliff walls have been carved by the Virgin River to create an amazing canyon to explore.